Micha Gaillard

-Michel "Micha" Gaillard (1957 – January 14, 2010) was a Haitian politician and university professor.
+Michel "Micha" Gaillard (1957 – January 14, 2010) was a Haitian politician, opposition leader and university professor.

 Political role

 He was a major voice of opposition against the 2004 coup d'état which ousted President Jean-Bertrand Aristide.
 In 2005, he helped found the Fusion of Haitian Social Democrats political party.

 2010 earthquake

 Gaillard was killed in the 2010 Haiti earthquake.
 He was attending a meeting at the Ministry of Justice when the quake struck.
 He survived the initial disaster but died of his injuries a day and a half later, at roughly 4:15 am on January 14.